 The os_distribution variable in etc/kayobe/globals.yml can be used to set the OS distribution to use.
-It may be set to either centos or or rocky or ubuntu, and defaults to rocky.
+It may be set to either centos or or rocky or ubuntu, and defaults to centos.

 The os_release variable in etc/kayobe/globals.yml can be used to set the release of the OS.
-When os_distribution is set to centos it may be set to 9-stream, and this is its default value.
-When os_distribution is set to ubuntu it may be set to jammy, and this is its default value.
-When os_distribution is set to rocky it may be set to 9, and this is its default value.
+When os_distribution is set to centos it may be set to 8-stream, and this is its default value.
+When os_distribution is set to ubuntu it may be set to focal, and this is its default value.
+When os_distribution is set to rocky it may be set to 8 or 9, and 8 is its default value.